57 Xun4 巽

 On the other hand, masculine line 2 is an axle centre but not at its right place.
 If it can take action (i.e. enter where the problem resides) by exchanging positions with line 1, it will act righteously at the core position, and the lower trigram will become Li.
 This signifies that it illuminates what was shaded like a diviner who has insight into fortune (to deter people from doing wrong).
 In this way it acts with righteousness like a wizard giving blessings for good fortune and driving off misfortune (i.e. expelling evil and bringing about the good).
 This is auspicious and will be free from calamity.

 史shi3 is the historical official who prepared memoranda of events.
 The post prior to that was occupied by those etching the oracle bone, referred to here as diviners.
 It is paired with 巫wu, a wizard. 紛fen is the cloth used to wrap horses' tails and is commonly used to describe things numerous and disorderly.
-Here 紛若ruo4 (as if) refers to the various actions (of the diviner and wizard) like the numerous and disordered hairs of the horse’s tail wrapped and swinging together in the same direction.
+Here 紛若ruo4 (like) refers to the various actions (of the diviner and wizard) like the numerous and disordered hairs of the horse’s tail wrapped and swinging together in the same direction.
 The trigram Li denotes the tortoise whose shell was used as an oracular tool in ancient China.
 Here it is taken for diviner and wizard.

 The principle of moderation that masculine line 2 possesses in the time of Xun is neither strong and rigid (like the masculine) nor obedient and submissive (like trigram Xun).